 For the longest time, my savings account looked bleak.
-I didn’t save the way people are supposed to – instead of setting aside a specific amount each month, I’d toss a small portion of my paycheck into savings, hope I didn’t need it, and then take most (or all) of it back out by the end of the month.
-To be honest, I’m still breaking this habit, but I’m definitely getting better.
+I didn't save money the way people are supposed to – instead of setting aside a specific amount each month, I'd toss a small portion of my paycheck into savings.
+I'd hope I didn't need it, and then take most (or all) of it back out by the end of the month.
+To be honest, I'm still breaking this habit.

-My wake-up call came in the form of some serious bad luck – an emergency room visit that landed smack in the middle of an awkward time between health insurance plans.
-I was lucky, in that I had people in my life who were able to help me pay the bill for the x-ray, but I knew I’d have been in trouble if I hadn’t.
-The thought of having six months’ worth of income saved up had, up to that point, sounded like a ridiculous pipe dream.
-Now it’s my savings goal.
+My wake-up call came in the form of seriously bad luck – an emergency room visit smack in the middle of an awkward time between health insurance plans.
+I had people in my life who were able to help me pay the bill for the x-ray, but I knew I'd have been in trouble if I hadn't.
+The thought of having six months' worth of income saved up had, to that point, sounded like a ridiculous pipe dream.
+Now it's my savings goal.

 Here are, in my opinion, the five things I've done that have had the biggest impact on my ability to save money effectively.
 If you follow these tips, you should find it a lot easier to make your savings account something to be proud of.

-The first step toward figuring out what you can save is really understanding what you currently spend.
-It’s not just a matter of knowing the numbers; it’s important to actually recognize what kind of expenses you’re putting most of your money toward.
+The first step toward figuring out what you can save is understanding what you currently spend.
+It's not just knowing the numbers.
+You need to recognize what kind of expenses you're putting your money toward.

 Try tracking your finances for at least a month and putting each of your purchases into categories.
-You can get specific, but if you’re looking for something simple, you can just label each purchase as a “want” or a “need.”
-Bills, groceries, transportation – these kinds of costs have to happen, and are fairly consistent each month.
-Eating out or drinks fall in to the “wants” category, and things like clothes could qualify for either.
+Start with something simple, labeling each purchase as a "want" or a "need."
+Bills, groceries, transportation – these kinds of costs have to happen and are fairly consistent each month.
+Eating out or drinks fall into the "wants" category, and things like clothes could qualify for either.

-Remember, the point is not to eliminate your “wants,” but it’s to recognize them.
-If you’re not saving enough, these are the areas where it’s possible to cut back.
-Something as simple as cutting back your coffee budget by $10 a week can make a significant impact on your savings.
+Remember, the point is not to eliminate your "wants," but it's to recognize them.
+If you're not saving enough, these are the areas where it's possible to cut back.
+Something as simple as cutting back your coffee budget by $10 a week can make a significant impact.

-Right now, your goal might just be to “save money.”
-While that is an admirable goal, it’s not nearly specific enough.
+Right now, your goal might just be "save money."
+While admirable, it's not specific.
 People work best when they have very quantifiable achievements they can reach, so building a detailed objective will serve you better in the long run.
 Here are some questions you could ask yourself to create your goal:

 What are you saving up for?